arouyan/lakeFS/docs/understand/sizing-guide.md

 total	500000
 ```

-So 50% of all requests took <15ms, while 99.9% of them took <100ms
+So, 50% of all requests took <15ms, while 99.9% of them took <100ms.

 **throughput:**

-Average throughput during the experiment was **7069.03 requests/second**
+The average throughput during the experiment was **7069.03 requests/second**

 ## Important metrics